Van Hool: T9 series touring coaches

-The new T9 series in Europe was launched in 1995.
+The T9 series was launched in 1995.
 It included a completely new body design and many other changes.
 The same philosophy as with the T8 was applied: one platform, many different versions.
 Also, the naming convention was retained.
 Over the years, many new variants have been developed.
-Different models (all available in at least 2 lengths, see 'products' below) include the Atlino and Atlon, with different floor heights, the Alicron, Acron and Astron, standard touring coaches with different heights and thus different luggage space, the Altano, which has an underfloor cockpit, the Astronef, which features a sloping theatre-style floor, and the double deck Astromega.
+Different models (all available in at least two lengths, see 'products' below) include the Atlino and Atlon, with different floor heights, the Alicron, Acron and Astron, standard touring coaches with different heights and thus different luggage space, the Altano, which has an underfloor cockpit, the Astronef, which features a sloping theatre-style floor, and the double deck Astromega.

-Additionally, the T9 body is also available on chassis by Scania, Volvo, and VDL, though only in Sweden and the British Isles.
+The T9 body is available on chassis by Scania, Volvo, and VDL, though only in Sweden and the British Isles.
 These motorcoaches are referred to as Alizee (single deck) and Astrobel (double deck).

 (The European T9 series should not be confused with the T9 series in the United States market, which corresponds with the European T8 New Look.)